raspberrypilearning/dojo-mentoring/en/step_4.md

 + Providing opportunities for learners to choose personally meaningful projects and to express their own cultural identities
 + Exploring issues of social justice and bias
 + Using equitable guidance approaches, such as open-ended, inquiry-led activities and discussion-based collaborative tasks.
-+ Providing inclusive representations of a range of cultures, and making sure learning materials accessible
++ Providing inclusive representations of a range of cultures, and making sure learning materials are accessible

 </div>
 </div>